 - Guide 1: How to Remove Cam4 Phishing Virus from Windows.

-- Guide 2: Get rid of Cam4 Phishing Virus from Mac OS X.
+- Guide 2: Get rid of Cam4 Phishing Virus on Mac OS X.

-- Guide 3: Remove Cam4 Phishing Virus from Google Chrome.
+- Guide 3: Remove Cam4 Phishing Virus in Google Chrome.

 - Guide 4: Erase Cam4 Phishing Virus from Mozilla Firefox.

 - Guide 5: Uninstall Cam4 Phishing Virus from Microsoft Edge.